facebook/fresco/docs/02-closeable-references.md

 #### 1. The caller owns the reference.

-Here, we create a reference, but since we're passing it to a caller, the caller takes it:
+Here, we create a reference, but since we're passing it to the caller, the caller takes the ownership:

 ```java
 CloseableReference<Val> foo() {